SynthstromAudible/DelugeFirmware/docs/community_features.md

           Tip: Set also Octave Mode to Random to have the equivalent to the old `Random` mode.
     - **`Note Probability (PROB)`** (unpatchet parameter, assignable to golden knobs).
 This parameter will apply a probability to notes (after rhythm and sequence length conditions have been applied).
     - **`Chord Type (CHRD)`** (only for Kit Rows): This allows you to emulate a held chord so you can use `Note Mode` on the Kit Row.
+    - **`Bass Focus (BASS)`**  (unpatchet parameter, assignable to golden knobs):
+      This parameter will apply a chance of replacing the current note to be played with the lowest note of the played notes.
+The higher the value, the more likely that the note played is the bass note of the arpeggiated chord.
+This can be used as a performance tool to open up or close the arpeggio pitch range.
     - **`Rhythm (RHYT)`** (unpatchet parameter, assignable to golden knobs):
       This parameter will play silences in some of the steps.
 This menu option show zeroes and dashes, "0" means "play note", and "-" means "don't play note" (or play a silence).